lvonessen/accessibility-training-web/README.md

 - custom.css
 - .htaccess

+(although technically speaking I think at the moment the 'slides/' directory is not used)

 ### To view it locally, navigate to the top folder of the project, and run:

 python server.py